Max Kepler Player Props: Twins vs. Orioles

 - The Orioles pitching staff ranks seventh in the league with a collective 9.3 strikeouts per nine innings.

-- The Orioles have a 4.29 team ERA that ranks 18th among all league pitching staffs.
+- The Orioles have the 18th-ranked team ERA among all MLB pitching staffs (4.34).

-- Orioles pitchers combine to give up 95 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Orioles pitchers combine to rank 20th in baseball in home runs given up (98 total, 1.2 per game).

-- Kremer (8-3) gets the starting nod for the Orioles in his 17th start of the season.
-He has a 4.50 ERA in 88 2/3 innings pitched, with 77 strikeouts.
+- Bradish gets the start for the Orioles, his 15th of the season.
+He is 4-3 with a 3.75 ERA and 67 strikeouts in 72 2/3 innings pitched.

-- The right-hander last appeared on Saturday against the Seattle Mariners, when he went seven innings, allowing three earned runs while giving up five hits.
+- In his most recent appearance on Sunday against the Seattle Mariners, the right-hander went seven innings, giving up two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.